Orlando daydreaming? From extended stays to fleeting mini-breaks, ebookers are the ultimate masters when it comes to personalised travel.

 Many Orlando hotels offer free shuttle services to the region’s major theme parks and destinations.

-This family-friendly Orlando resort is located in the entertainment district, within 1 mi (2 km) of Universal CityWalk™, Universal’s Islands of Adventure™ and ...
+This family-friendly Orlando resort is located in the entertainment district, within a 15-minute walk of Universal CityWalk™ and Hollywood Drive-In Golf.
+Universal’s ...

 This family-friendly Orlando resort is located in the suburbs, within 2 mi (3 km) of Lake Buena Vista Factory Stores and Lake Bryan.
 Orlando Vineland Premium ...